Dylaan94/Japanese-Conjugation-App/README.md

 - Verb changes when correct when pressing space, allows for rapid practice
 - Call Jisho API with Express to get verbs based on JLPT level

+## Challenges

+- Battled with whether or not to call all JLPT data at once or based on selected level

 ## Future Features

 - Grammar guides